mellowmarshe/kitter/README.md

 The base API route is `/api`

 The data should be valid JSON and valid JSON will be returned.
-Some data such as current user are retrieved via the session.
-There is no alternative to this _yet_

 Format: